openstack/zun/doc/source/install/overview.rst

   to locate other OpenStack services
 - The OpenStack Networking service (``neutron``) for DHCP and network configuration
+- The OpenStack Placement service (``placement``) for resource tracking and container allocation claiming.
 - The OpenStack Block Storage (``cinder``) provides volumes for container (optional).
 - The OpenStack Image service (``glance``) from which to retrieve container